ozgureroglu/django_docker_deploy/README.md

 # django_docker_deploy

+Project Path : *wbdap_workspace/django_docker_deploy*

+**ONEMLI NOT:** Bu referans bir uygulamadir.
+Django, gunicorn, mysql ve nginx kullanilarak ornek bir django deployment ortaminin nasil olusturulacagi gosterilmektedir.
+Wbdap projesi icin kullanilan gercek kurulum ortami wbdap_servers dizini icindedir.

-Created to deploy a django project and its database into docker containers.
-Other services which are necessary for the project were also added as seperate containers.
+All necessary services for the sample django production deployment of the project are added as seperate containers.
+This folder contains the container definitions for deployment, wbdap_servers provides component servers which are not serving the application itself.

-Django project is server by a gunicorn wsgi server behind a nginx reverse proxy.
+In this example, the django project is served by a gunicorn wsgi server which is behind a nginx reverse proxy server.

-Bu referans bir uygulamadir.
-Django, gunicorn, mysql ve nginx kullanarak deployment ortaminin nasil olusturulacagiini gostermektedir.